Thank U, Next: Grammy snubs and other interesting facts

 Chloe x Halle's full-length debut, "The Kids are Alright," is nominated for best urban contemporary album, where Beyonce and Jay-Z's "Everything Is Love" is also a nominee.

-The sister duo, co-stars of the "black-ish" spinoff series "grown-ish," also picked up a nomination for best new artist.
+The sister duo, who co-star in the "black-ish" spinoff series "grown-ish," also picked up a nomination for best new artist.

 _______